q2zhang/Hackon/README.md

 pyspark-on-databricks

 ## Dataset
 [Amazon's data set](http://jmcauley.ucsd.edu/data/amazon/). provides reviews and metadate from 1996 to 2014.
 It contain big data sets and small data sets.
-I used the autotive 5-core data set which can be downloaded for this web site.
+I used the automotive 5-core data set which can be downloaded for this web site.

 ## Running on Databricks
-First, you can download the data set to your computer, and then import the data set to the data bricks plateform.
+- you can download the data set to your computer
+- import the data set to the data bricks plateform.
 [Importing data](https://docs.databricks.com/user-guide/importing-data.html).
-After import the Python notebook, you can run the codes.
+- After import the Python notebook, you can run the codes.

 ## Readings